 Subscribe for full access to The Rugby Football League's profile

-The Rugby Football League sells broadcasting rights of its 5 rugby League and rugby Union competitions to 14 companies globally, covering 5 countries.
-The Rugby Football League's rights holders include Disney Sports / ESPN, BBC and Sky Group.
+The Rugby Football League sells broadcasting rights of its 5 rugby Union and rugby League competitions to 17 companies globally, covering 6 countries.
+The Rugby Football League's rights holders include BBC.
 The Rugby Football League currently holds 2 broadcasting rights for sports competitions including rugby league and rugby union.

 Example Sports Rights Customers